raphaelvolz/volzinnovation.github.io/english.md

 ## Awards

 Over the years we have received numerous awards for our work.
-For example, we will for four years now by the Stifterverband der deutschen Wissenschaft for our innovation capabilities.
+For example, the Stifterverband der deutschen Wissenschaft has certified our distinctive innovation capabilities for four years in a row.

 ![Innovative through research 2016,2017](FuE16.png)
 ![Innovative through research 2018,2019](FuE18.png)

 ## Locations

-In addition to our headquarters, we maintain project offices close to our current customer projects.
+In addition to our headquarters, we maintain temporary project offices close to our current customer projects.

-Working students and interns can also work in our office in the[EMMA Creative Centre](http://www.emma-pf.de/) Pforzheim and find a creative environment there.
+Working students and interns can also work in our office in the[EMMA Kreativzentrum](http://www.emma-pf.de/) Pforzheim and find a creative environment there.

 ## Contact

-Call us at [+49 70 83 93 93 28 338](tel:+4970839328338) or write to[info@volzinnovation.com](mailto:info@volzinnovation.com), encrypted (see below).
+Call us at [+49 70 83 93 93 28 338](tel:+4970839328338) or write to [info@volzinnovation.com](mailto:info@volzinnovation.com), you can send PGP-encrypted emails (see our public key below).

 We always welcome visitors, please make an appointment in advance by phone or e-mail:

 Volz Innovation GmbH, Kirchhaldenweg 10, D-76597 Loffenau ([map](https://www.openstreetmap.org/way/220058489))